Pathway Tools Software

 - Display of operons, regulons, and full transcriptional regulatory networks

-- Visual analysis of omics datasets, such as painting
+- Visual analysis of gene-expression and metabolomics datasets, such as painting

 omics data onto diagrams of the full metabolic network, full regulatory network,